 The sentences used are: ‘Apple sells iOS smartphones.’ and ‘Google sells iOS smartphones.’

-It then compares the sentence level vectors of the two sentences by using cosine similarity method to come up with the similarity number.
+It then compares the sentence level vectors of the two sentences by using the cosine similarity method to come up with the similarity %.

 Cosine in sentence similarity

-In the meantime, if you'd like to know more about NLP, machine learning or the chatbot technology then feel free to reach out.
-We have some of the best in the industry at our office who can help you with it all.
-Their expertise will better help you understand the technology and make use of it at work.
+At Engati, we have some of the best in the industry at our office who can help you learn more about NLP, machine learning or chatbot technology.
+Our expertise will better help you understand the technology and make use of it at work.

-We have an in-house chatbot product named Engati that offers a free chatbot platform.
 Businesses can build their own chatbot for free and can upgrade as per their need and requirement.
-Engati comes with more than 20 international languages.
-Businesses can select their preferred language.
-Therefore, get started with the chatbot technology.
-In fact, start at the earliest because the chatbot only gets better with time because it becomes mature with more data.
+Engati comes with 50+ languages, and businesses can select their preferred language.
+Therefore, get started with chatbot technology.
+In fact, begin at the earliest because the chatbot only gets better with time because it becomes mature with more data.